mosierkyle/mosierkyle/README.md

 <h3 align="center">Kyle Mosier</h3>

 ### 🗣️ About Me
-I am a driven Full Stack Developer and Software Engineer who loves to learn and build valuable stuff.
+I am a Software Engineer at Plenful - I love to learn and build valuable stuff.
 I am a recent graduate from Cal Poly San Luis Obispo where I studied Business and Computer Science.
 I also fly planes.
 Check out some of my work!

 ### 📚 What I've been working on
 - [JobHunt](https://github.com/mosierkyle/study-spot): An app to assist you on your search for employment